Classroom Language ESL Games, Worksheets and Activities

 ESL Classroom Language Worksheet - Vocabulary and Grammar Exercises: Gap-fill, Matching - Speaking Activity: Asking and Answering Questions - Pair Work - Elementary (A1-A2) - 25 minutes

 In this useful classroom language worksheet, students learn and practice language used by a student during English class.
 Students begin by completing questions a student might ask during class with question words from a box.
 Next, students read classroom situations and write down which question they would use from Exercise A for each one.
-Students then move on to match sentence halves together to make sentences a student might say in class.
+Students then match sentence halves together to make sentences a student might say in class.
 After that, students match questions and answers together that they would hear a teacher or student say.
 In pairs, students then cover the answers to the questions and practice asking and answering the questions with their partner.
-In the last exercise, students complete a short dialogue between a teacher and student using the classroom language from the worksheet.
+Lastly, students complete a short dialogue between a teacher and student using the classroom language from the worksheet.

 What a Student Says Preview